binerogroup/documentation/_sources/networking/router/static-routing.rst.txt

   want to reach) in :doc:`CIDR format <../subnet/subnet-format>`.

 - In the **Next Hop** field, type the gateway address, that is the address that the neighbour router has on the network which it shares with the router you are adding the static route to - and to where you want to forward traffic.

-- Press "Submit".
+- Press **Submit**.

 OpenStack terminal client
 ^^^^^^^^^^^^^^^^^^^^^^^^^